 It’s important to remember that women who give birth by Cesarean section can breastfeed successfully.
-While doing so may present certain challenges, such as delayed mother and baby bonding time following birth, nursing after a C-section (or starting to pump) is highly encouraged.
+While doing so may present unique challenges, such as delayed mother and baby bonding time following birth, nursing after a C-section (or starting to pump, if you are not able to be with your baby) is highly encouraged.
 Frequent, regular pumping and/or breastfeeding will initiate your milk supply and help establish abundant production.
-Here’s how you can ensure a healthy breastfeeding routine, whether your C-section was planned or unexpected:

-- If your C-section was scheduled ahead of time, this gives you time to plan for your recovery.
+If your C-section was scheduled ahead of time, this gives you time to plan for your C-section recovery time.
 You'll likely need some extra help around the household as you heal and bond with your new baby.
 This can mean leaning on family and friends for support, delegating tasks and chores to others in the household, or even hiring temporary assistance.

-Plan to discuss the "golden hour" after birth ahead of time with your surgeon.
-The golden hour is known as that crucial first hour during which you and your new baby bond and your baby begins to breastfeed, so it's important to have a plan in place for this to happen - even if it must be delayed.
-Arranging for skin-to-skin bonding as soon as possible after birth and beginning to pump if your baby cannot feed right away both play important roles in encouraging nursing after your C-section.
+Plan to discuss the "golden hour" after birth with your surgeon ahead of time.
+The golden hour is known as that crucial first hour during which you and your new baby bond and your baby begins to breastfeed, so it's important to have a plan in place for this to happen, even if it must be delayed.
+Arranging for skin-to-skin bonding as soon as possible after birth and beginning to pump if your baby cannot feed directly at your breast right away are both considerations that play important roles in encouraging nursing after your C-section.

-- If your C-section was unexpected, you may be rightfully exhausted or you or your baby may have medical needs that must be addressed before any skin-to-skin bonding can occur.
+If yours was an emergency C-section, you may be rightfully exhausted.
+You or your baby may have medical needs that must be addressed before any skin-to-skin bonding can occur.
 That's perfectly okay, because the safety of you and your newborn is paramount!
-In some cases, the baby's father, another family member or someone in your care circle can hold your little one skin-to-skin until you're able to hold the baby yourself.
+In some cases, the baby's other parent, another family member, or someone in your care circle can hold your little one skin-to-skin until you're able to hold him or her yourself.
 This may even help your newborn bond with their other parent or another close relative right away!

 Additionally, moms like you also have a rent-to-home option that allows you to rent the Symphony PLUS breast pump for at-home use as long as you choose.
-Whether you are planning to build upon initiation or simply wish to maintain the milk production started while in the hospital, bringing Symphony PLUS home can help you more easily reach your breast milk feeding goals.
+Whether you are planning to build upon initiation or simply wish to maintain the milk production started while in the hospital, bringing Symphony PLUS home can help you more easily reach your breastfeeding goals.

-Medications given for pain while in the hospital are important to take as you're recovering and are considered safe while breast milk feeding.
-You should be as comfortable and pain-free as possible while you and your little one are bonding and learning to breastfeed.
-In fact, being highly stressed or in pain can actually suppress your milk and be counter-productive to successful nursing.
+Medications given for pain while in the hospital following your C-section are important to take as you're recovering and are considered safe while breast milk feeding, but be sure to ask your doctor if you aren't sure.
+It's important that you're as comfortable and pain-free as possible while you and your little one are bonding and learning to breastfeed.
+In fact, being highly stressed or in pain can actually suppress your breast milk and be counterproductive to successful nursing.